-TABLE 3 Clinical Scenarios for SSTR-PET
+TABLE 3Clinical Scenarios for SSTR PET

-Scenario no. Description Appropriateness Score 1 Initial staging after the histologic diagnosis of NET Appropriate 9 2 Localization of a primary tumor in patients with known metastatic disease but an unknown primary Appropriate 9 3 Selection of patients for SSTR-targeted PRRT Appropriate 9 4 Staging NETs prior to planned surgery Appropriate 8 5 Evaluation of a mass suggestive of a NET not amenable to endo- scopic or percutaneous biopsy (e.g., ileal lesion, hypervascular pancreatic mass, mesenteric mass) Appropriate 8 6 Monitoring of NETs seen predominantly on SSTR-PET Appropriate 8 7 Evaluation of patients with biochemical evidence and symptoms of a NET without evidence of it on CI and without prior histologic diag- nosis of a NET Appropriate 7 8 Restaging at time of clinical or laboratory progression without pro- gression on CI Appropriate 7 9 New indeterminate lesion on CI with unclear progression Appropriate 7 10 Restaging of patients with NETs at initial follow-up after resection with curative intent May be appropriate 6 11 Selection of patients with nonfunctional NETs for SSA treatment May be appropriate 6 12 Monitoring in patients with NET seen on both CI and SSTR-PET with active disease and no clinical evidence of progression May be appropriate 5 tool than In-111 pentetreotide for PRRT, although criteria for positive disease have yet to be developed for SSTR-PET.
+Scenario no. Description Appropriateness Score 1 Initial staging after histologic diagnosis of NETs Appropriate 9 2 Localization of primary tumor in patients with known metastatic disease but unknown primary Appropriate 9 3 Selection of patients for SSTR-targeted PRRT Appropriate 9 4 Staging NETs before planned surgery Appropriate 8 5 Evaluation of mass suggestive of NET not amenable to endoscopic or percutaneous biopsy (e.g., ileal lesion, hypervascular pancreatic mass, mesenteric mass) Appropriate 8 6 Monitoring of NETs seen predominantly on SSTR PET Appropriate 8 7 Restaging of patients after the completion of PRRT Appropriate 7 8 Evaluation of patients with biochemical evidence and symptoms of NET without evidence on CI and without prior histologic diagnosis of NET Appropriate 7 9 Restaging at time of clinical or laboratory progression without progression on Cl Appropriate 7 10 New indeterminate lesion on CI, with unclear progression Appropriate 7 11 Restaging of patients with NETs at initial follow-up after resection with curative intent May be appropriate 6 12 Selection of patients with nonfunctional NETs for SSA treatment May be appropriate 6 13 Monitoring in patients with NETs seen on both CI and SSTR PET with active disease and no clinical evidence of progression May be appropriate 5 delivered by radionuclides, typically 177Lu or 90Y, to NET cells by internalization after binding to SSTR.
+The pivotal prospective randomized phase 3 NETTER-1 trial demonstrated significant prolongation of progression-free survival in patients with midgut NETs after treatment with 177Lu-DOTATATE compared with high-dose octreotide (41).
+For enrollment, the NETTER-1 trial did not use SSTR PET but required patients to have evidence of SSTR expression on 111In-pentetreotide based on the Krenning scale (42).
+Virtually all other single-arm PRRT studies have required uptake on SSTR imaging as an eligibility criterion.
+The workgroup agreed that SSTR PET can be used in place of 111In-pentetreotide for patient selection for PRRT.
+Uptake on SSTR PET can be predictive of therapeutic response to PRRT (43), and it is likely that SSTR PET will prove to be a more accurate selection tool than 111In-pentetreotide for PRRT, although criteria for positive disease have yet to be developed for SSTR PET.